 The “Pop Picks!” popular reading materials are next to the Access Services desk in the lobby.
 Here you can find current bestsellers and other popular titles.

-Next to the scanners in the Reference Department, there is a display of new books which are available for reading and checking out.
+Next to the scanners and photocopiers in the Reference Department, there is a display of new books which are available for reading and checking out.

-To print in the library, you can either check out a laptop from Laptop Lending (main level) or use one of the printing stations.
+To print in the library, you can check out a laptop from Laptop Lending (main level) or print from one of our public use computers.
 Printouts will automatically come out double-sided.
 You can also print from your personal laptop using Papercut.

 Laptop Lending is available on the main floor of the library.
 Laptops can be checked out for up to four hours and can be used anywhere on campus.
 Print jobs may be sent to printers at the Laptop Lending counter and may be picked up there.